-Defining beauty is very difficult.
-The perception of beauty differs for different people.
-There are no rules stating why a face is beautiful.
+The perception of beauty is different for different people.
+There are no rules governing why a face is beautiful.
 As professionals have increased their ability to change faces, the necessity to understand what is and is not beautiful has increased [5].
-Orthodontics has always included facial harmony as one of its important goals along with occlusal excellence [2].
+Angle suggested that if teeth were placed in optimal occlusion, good facial harmony would result [2].
 The facial skeleton and its overlying soft tissue determine facial harmony and balance.
 It is the structure of the overlying soft tissues and their relative proportions that provide the visual impact of the face [1].

 The primary goal of treatment becomes soft tissue harmony and balance, not Angle's ideal occlusion.
-This goal is compatible with Angle's ideal occlusion and it acknowledges that to provide maximum benefit to the patient, ideal occlusion cannot always be the major focus of a treatment plan [6].
+Keeping this in mind while planning treatment is very important [6].